 Dependents of eligible employees may be covered under the State’s benefit plans.
 In order for dependents to be covered, the employee must be covered.
 Dependents are defined as:

-Spouse: A member of the opposite sex to whom you are legally married.
-IC 31-11-1-1(b) provides: A marriage between persons of the same gender is void in Indiana even if the marriage is lawful in the place where it is solemnized.
+Spouse: An individual to whom you are legally married.
 IC 31-11-8-5 provides: a marriage is void if the marriage is a common law marriage that was entered into after Jan.
 1, 1958.
 Employees are not allowed to claim dependents based on common law marriages.
 An ex-spouse is not eligible for coverage even if court ordered.

 Children: Natural-, step-, foster, or legally adopted children; children who reside in the employee's home for whom the employee or spouse has been appointed legal guardian or awarded legal custody by a court, under the age of 26.